mas-bandwidth/yojimbo/BUILDING.md

 to the server running on port 50000.
 Similarly, if you change some libyojimbo source it automatically rebuilds libyojimbo server and runs tests before starting the server.
 Impressive!

 ps.
-If you are running on windows it is necessary to check "Expose container ports on localhost" in Docker Network settings in order to get the client connecting to 127.0.0.1:50000
+If you are running on windows it is necessary to check "Expose container ports on localhost" in Docker Network settings so the client can connect to 127.0.0.1:50000

 ## Feedback